makiftutuncu/e/examples/README.md

 ## 4. Validating User Input

 User input is never to be trusted and must always be validated.
 The result of an invalid user input is naturally an error, usually an expected one.
-Representing these as `E`s and using `Maybe` help you deal with this.
+Representing these as `E`s and using `Maybe` can help you deal with this.

 TODO: Example code